Plumsail/forms-docs/SharePoint/javascript/fields.rst

-.. title:: Managing common fields with JS in Plumsail Forms for SharePoint
+.. title:: Managing common fields with JavaScript

 .. meta::
-   :description: Common fields' JavaScript API with properties and methods
+   :description: Common fields' JavaScript API with properties and methods in Plumsail Forms for SharePoint

 Managing common fields with JavaScript in Plumsail Forms for SharePoint
 =========================================================================